Snow Skin Mooncakes: Detailed Recipe! | The Woks of Life

 In a large mixing bowl, combine the powdered sugar, milk, and oil.

-Sift in 50g glutinous rice flour, 35g rice flour, and 35g wheat starch.
+Sift in 50g glutinous (sweet) rice flour, 35g rice flour, and 35g wheat starch.

 Stir and mix well until there are no lumps.